astronomer/docs/learn/connections/azure-workload-identity.md

 ![create_connectionmenu](/img/examples/connection-azure-workload-identity-4.png)

-Then, select the Azure workload identity option from the grid menu, where you'll be presented with the following screen to enter the `clientId` and `tenantId` fields from before.
-If you need to specify a `subscriptionId` for a specific service, you can open up the more options drop down menu to do so.
+Then, select the Azure workload identity option from the grid menu and enter your `clientId` and `tenantId`.
+If you need to specify a `subscriptionId` for a specific service, you can open up the **More options** drop down menu to do so.

 ![example_conn](/img/examples/connection-azure-workload-identity-5.png)